sharpjs/RSMassTransit/README.md

 ## Development Setup

 - Requirements:
-  - Visual Studio 2019 or later
+  - Visual Studio 2022 or later
-  - SQL Server Reporting Services 2019 (might work with earlier versions)
+  - SQL Server Reporting Services 2022 (might work with earlier versions)
   - .NET SDKs and targeting packs (see `TargetFrameworks` in each project file)
   - PowerShell 5.1+
-  - PowerShell Core 6.x or PowerShell 7+
+  - PowerShell 7.2+
 - In solution properties, Startup Project tab, ensure that Action is set to `Start` for:
   - RSMassTransit.Tool
   - RSMassTransit.PowerShell